• Skip to primary navigation

 Go shopping

 Let’s start with an obvious one!
 From international brands and neighbourhood malls to flea markets and bazaars, Singapore is a shopper’s paradise.
 Start on Orchard Road, of course, but don’t miss other retail centres such as Bugis Street and IMM.
-Orchard offers both high-end and wallet-friendly boutiques; Bugis is great for budget shopping (some stores will allow you to negotiate for a better deal); and IMM is the island’s biggest outlet mall, with an array of brand stores, such as Nine West, Club 21 and Nike, selling products at a lower or discounted price.
+Orchard offers both high-end and wallet-friendly boutiques; Bugis is filled with places to go in Singapore for budget shopping (some stores will allow you to negotiate for a better deal); and IMM is the island’s biggest outlet mall, with an array of brand stores, such as Nine West, Club 21 and Nike, selling products at a lower or discounted price.

 Eat at hawker centres

 Food is crucial in Singaporean culture, and eating at a hawker centre – for the uninitiated, an area with a cluster of stalls that sells cheap food across a range of cuisines – is one good way to have your guests experience authentic local culture.
-Notable hawker centres include Maxwell Road, Old Airport Road, Lau Pa Sat, Tiong Bahru Market and Chomp Chomp in Serangoon Gardens.
+You may be wondering where to go in Singapore for good hawker food.
+You won’t be disappointed if you head to some of the most notable hawker centres, we suggest Maxwell Road, Old Airport Road, Lau Pa Sat, Tiong Bahru Market and Chomp Chomp in Serangoon Gardens.

 Travel offshore

-Singapore’s offshore islands are vastly different from the mainland, and each is unique.
+Singapore’s offshore islands are vastly different from the mainland.
+Each is unique and offers a different assortment of things to do and fun activities for kids.
 Pulau Ubin has wildlife galore, from wild boars to monkeys, and outdoor activities including cycling, hiking and kayaking – take a bum-boat from Changi Point Ferry Terminal.
+Looking for unique things to do in Singapore this weekend?
 St. John’s Island, reached from Marina South Pier, offers bungalow chalets and bunks for short, rustic getaways, and outdoor activities such as fishing and swimming.
 (Rumours say it’s haunted at night!)
-Lazarus Island is within walking distance from St. John’s, and offers a beautiful, quiet beach.
+Lazarus Island is within walking distance from St. John’s, and offers a beautiful, quiet beach and peaceful places to go in Singapore.

 Ride the cable car from Mount Faber to Sentosa

-Sentosa should definitely be on your list of places to go, and we recommend that you ride the cable car from Mount Faber across to the island.
+Sentosa should definitely be on your list of places to go in Singapore, and we recommend that you ride the cable car from Mount Faber across to the island.
 The trip will treat you to stunning bird’s-eye views of the harbour, various neighbourhoods of Singapore, distant islands, and Sentosa itself.

 Experience Singapore’s nightlife